civicliteracies/eiti-soe-demo/README.md

 # eiti-ose-demo

-demonstration of the workflow to create a new companies database and API for EITI
+Demonstration in a Jupyer notebook of the workflow to create a new companies database and API for EITI